-If your cover is based on a multiple of salary, it will change when your employer notifies us of a new salary for you.
+If your default death and TPD cover is calculated based on your future service to age 65 and your salary, it will change automatically as you age and your salary changes.
 We use the most recent salary provided to us by your employer to calculate your cover.
 It is important to note that if your salary decreases, the amount of cover you have will also decrease.

-We'll update your cover on the date that we receive your new salary from your employer, rather than the effective date of the salary change.
-If your employer provides us advanced notice of a change in your salary, then we'll update your cover on the date that your new salary is effective.
+We'll update your basic death and TPD cover on the date that we receive your new salary from your employer, rather than the effective date of the salary change.
+If your employer provides us with advanced notice of a change in your salary, then we'll update your cover on the date that your new salary is effective.